nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is in the wrong format.

     * 1a1.
-AddressBook shows an error message and show the proper usage of the command.
+EZManage shows an error message and show the proper usage of the command.

       Use case resumes at step 2.

 * 1b.
 The given index cannot be found in the address book.
     * 1a1.
-AddressBook shows an error message.
+EZManage shows an error message.

       Use case ends.